post

 • Each team will ideally be made up of 8 players.

-• Parents of ALL players are recommended to complete the “Safe Haven” Certification and the CDC Concussion training.
+• Volunteers (coaches, referees, team managers) are recommended to complete the “Safe Haven” Certification and the CDC Concussion training.
 This is required of coaches and other volunteers.

 • Each team is required to provide at least one or two referees who are required to attend an online ZOOM Referee Orientation at the start of the season, which will tell you everything you need to know about refereeing in this division.